Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 | Tags                           | We can rely on registry queries to identify LNS and stations that are in the same network | - Simple configuration (via setting a tag)                   | - Need to resolve the LNS DNS/IP based on the query results (need to add it to the LNS module twin/Edge device twin) |
 | Environment/configuration file | We could statically configure the defined network boundaries as an environment variable/configuration file on the discovery service (e.g. have a JSON structure, which indicates a set of LBS/LNS that are within the same network boundaries) | - Simple for developers                                      | - Needs a discovery service restart to pick up configuration changes<br />- Configuration is spread out |

-Furthermore, we must decide how to add support for how distribution strategies (round-robin, random, or a more complex balancing strategy).
+Furthermore, we must decide how to add support for distribution strategies (round-robin, random, or a more complex balancing strategy).
 These options are not mutually exclusive, but can be supported at the same time.
 We can start by using a single, simple distribution mechanism (random/round-robin based on in-memory state) and incrementally add support for different distribution strategies.

 ### Health checks